 3 Effective Medicine Ball Moves You Should Be Doing

-If you're looking for serious gains of power, add these three medicine ball to your routine immediately.
+If you're looking for serious gains of power, add these three medicine ball moves to your routine immediately.

 MF Editors Recommend

 As a savvy reader of Men’s Fitness you recognize the importance of adding a component of power to your training programs.
 Simply defined, power is the ability to express force over time (or, more simply stated, the ability to complete a weighted movement rapidly).
 Unfortunately, power is the strength quality that we lose most quickly when we don’t train it (some estimate that we begin to lose power in as little as three days) and has the steepest decline as we age.

 Bottom line: if explosive power is not part of you current training program, it should be.

 The most popular power exercises are the Olympic lifts.
 The snatch, the clean and the jerk all involve moving the barbell quickly in order to generate enough force to eventually get the bar overhead.
 Problem is, the O-lifts are the most technically complex movements in the gym.
 Further, they do not allow a full expression of movement as you must hold on for the entire movement requiring you to decelerate the bar.
 This is very different from athletic movements out on the field or court that allow you to release the implement at the end range of motion (think a baseball pitch, a jump shot, a discuss throw or a strongman’s keg toss).

 With a very low learning curve and the ability for a full expression of movement, the medicine ball is the perfect tool to utilize when adding power to your program.
 Whether you’ve never used them before or your stuck in the rut of simple med ball slams and chest tosses, here are 3 "med ball" moves to add maximum power to your program.
 All of these movements can be completed with a partner as in the videos or against a pad or wall.